raspberrypi-ui/scratch-gui/README.md

 npm run dist

-Build will error at end, but built standalone files will be in dist/__appImage-armv7l
+Built standalone files will be in dist/linux-arm??-unpacked